Georgios Limniatis

-Georgios "George" Limniatis (alternate spellings: Giorgos, Giorgios) (Γιώργος Λιμνιάτης; born March 22, 1971) is a Greek retired professional basketball player and professional basketball coach, currently serving as the head coach for Lavrio of the Greek Basket League.
+Georgios "George" Limniatis (alternate spellings: Giorgos, Giorgios) (Γιώργος Λιμνιάτης; born March 22, 1971) is a Greek retired professional basketball player and professional basketball coach, currently managing Promitheas Patras of the Greek Basketball League (GBL).
 During his athlete days, he played at the point guard position.

 Playing career

 Clubs

 Limniatis began his career in 1990, with the Greek club Panellinios.
 In 1992, he moved to the Greek club Olympiacos.
 With Olympiacos, he won three Greek League championships (1993, 1994, 1995), and the Greek Cup (1994).
 He then played with the Greek clubs Papagou, Panionios, and Dafnis.

 In 2000, he joined PAOK Thessaloniki, where he played for three seasons.
 He returned to Panellinios for the 2003–04 season.
 He then played with Ionikos NF, during the 2004–05 season.

 He spent the 2005–06 season with Doukas, and the 2006–07 season with Sporting.
 Following the 2006–07 season, he retired from playing professional basketball.